Skip to the content

 • There is a species of land hermit crab, Coenobita rugosus, which is dependent upon tortoise feces for food.

 IUCN lists as a vulnerable species.
 These tortoises have dealt with threats in both the past and the present.
 Island tortoises were an important source of food to early sailors and many were hunted.
 They are presently faced with habitat loss and invasive predators.
 Of the three giant tortoises that are still alive in the area, they are the only ones still in the wild.
+Listed on CITES Appendix II.
+The Seychelles Island Foundation and the Seychelles National Parks and Conservancy Act are helping to protect and manage the remaining Aldabra tortoises.
+The island of Aldabra was designated a World Heritage Site by UNESCO in 1982.
+There is a breeding program for these tortoises on Mauritius.

 Stay Informed!